emailandiee-mje/invoice-manager/LOOKER_STUDIO_GUIDE.md

 2. **Category Comparison Table**
    - Rows: Cost Category
    - Columns:
-     - Retail Cost (What We Pay)
+     - Wholesale Cost (What We Pay Vendors)
-     - Wholesale Value (What We Should Charge)
+     - Retail Value (What Customers Should Pay)
      - Profit
      - Profit Margin %
      - % of Total Business